All Episodes

 One very serious crime that required him to register as a sex offender for life.

-During that time as a result of the federal intercession.
+As a result of the federal intercession.

-When he yes, when he was in Israel, was there anything that compelled him to return?
+Yes, when he was in Israel, was there anything that compelled him to return?

-Or was his ability to remain in Israel and never come back to the United States to face the music, similar to the current accused uh pedophile in Nevada who was allowed to leave to go back to Israel, the cyber warfare official who didn't come back to the United States for his arraignment.
+Or was his ability to remain in Israel and never come back to the United States to face the music similar to the current accused pedophile in Nevada who was allowed to leave to go back to Israel, the cyber warfare official who didn't come back to the United States for his arraignment.

 Well, let's get the timeline straight.